NoxLP/ChartToJSon/README.md

 The idea is just throw the plugin dll file into a subfolder called "plugins" (case insensitive), and run.

-You'll need these to compile it: https://github.com/NoxLP/UndoRedoSystem
+You'll need these to compile it (all marked as release v1.0):

+https://github.com/NoxLP/UndoRedoSystem

 https://github.com/NoxLP/WPFHelpers